 Over the weekend, Immigrant Services Calgary (ISC) hosted a Habesha United BBQ & Soccer Tournament in collaboration with the Habesha United Soccer Club and Excel Family & Youth Society at the Bridgeland Riverside Community Association.
 This free event showcased the culture of the Eritrean and Ethiopian Communities through a coffee ceremony, cultural resource booths, kids activities and a youth soccer tournament.
 Entertainment included cultural dances, face painting, henna and also a fashion show.
 ISC would like to thank the many participants who came and participated and also the organizations who made this successful event possible.

 There are two main public school systems in Calgary, the Calgary Board of Education (CBE) and the Calgary Catholic School District (CCSD).
 For CBE, classes start on September 3, 2019 for those who are on the traditional school calendars.
 Those who still have not enrolled their children into school yet may register on August 28, 2019 for schools on the …

 Immigrant Services Calgary hosted a Power Breakfast networking event on the morning of August 21, 219 at the New Central Library.

-Newcomer clients were able to talk and connect with employers from differing industries such as engineering and IT.
+Newcomer clients were able to talk and connect with employers from differing industries such as finance and accounting.
 This event allowed for like-minded professionals to network and hear inspirational stories of immigrant professionals and their journey to settling in Canada.
 Immigrant Services Calgary would like to thank our clients and partners for the positive feedback and participation to make it a success!